International (including EU) tuition fee rates 2021/22 entry

 Research training support charge

-Depending on the nature of your research project, an additional Research Training Support Charge (sometimes called bench fees at other universities) may apply.
+Depending on the nature of your research project, an additional Research Training Support Charge (sometimes called bench fees at other universities) may sometimes be applied.
 They are similar to the UK Research Councils' standard Research Training and Support Grants.

 Not all research projects incur this charge.
 It's most common for research in laboratories or involving substantial fieldwork.
 Get in touch with the department you're applying to if you wish to discuss this prior to application.